|Application deadline: January 2, 2016

 --What should I write in my teaching statement?

 As with the personal statement, there is no single formula for teaching statements.
-You are asked to describe your ideas about the teaching of creative writing and suggest a rationale for such teaching.
-We want to hear a voice that resonates with our own unequivocal emphasis on teaching as a part of a well-rounded MFA education.
+Regardless of your experience, you are being asked to describe your ideas about the teaching of creative writing, along with rationales for such choices.
+Some of these ideas may be generated from your own experiences as a student with good teachers.
+We want to hear a voice that resonates with our own unequivocal emphasis on the importance of teaching as a part of a well-rounded M.F.A. education.

 --I applied last year and wasn’t admitted.
 I want to apply again this year.
 What do I need to do?

 You need to submit a new application form.
 You are also advised to submit new statements and writing sample that demonstrate developments in your thinking and writing from the previous year.

 Our workshop is a place for total immersion in the art and craft of writing.
 It is a lively arena where the actual written material of the student-writers takes center stage, where that writing is explored and discussed in a productive and encouraging atmosphere and where students also read and discuss work by published authors to gain insights into their own craft.

 We’ve designed our teaching schedule to ensure that students, regardless of when they enter the program, will have an opportunity to take workshops with different faculty members in the program.
 We are proud of the diversity our faculty bring in their approaches to the workshop.
 What this also means is there is no one way in which the workshop is “run.”
 In fact, we discourage prospective students from “workshop shopping,” i.e., determining beforehand whether a workshop will be to their liking.
 An M.F.A. in Creative Writing, in our view, is an opportunity not only to consolidate your strengths but also to stretch yourself into new areas of exploration.
 Some of our best writing happens in moments of discovery.
 A pre-determined approach to the workshop shuts out new avenues and new directions that could lead to truly exciting art.